 South Mountain Conservancy (South Mountain Reservation)

 SMC is a volunteer - driven, non-profit 501 (c) (3) corporation founded in March 2000.
 Through volunteer activities, public programs and partnership with the Essex County Parks Department, the SMC serves as a steward and advocate for the 2,110-acre South Mountain Reservation.
 The SMC strives to preserve, protect, and enhance the ecology, infrastructure and natural beauty of the reservation and to foster public engagement through programs such as: Trailkeepers, Chain Saw Gang, Trash Tacklers, Trail Work, Forest Regeneration, SMR Family Campout, Mayapple Trail Runs, Wildflower Sculpture Park, Citizen Science, and Bio-Blitz.

 See www.somocon.org, or contact us at email@example.com, 844-SOMOCON, or P.O.
 Box 273, South Orange, NJ 07079.

 Columbia High School , 17 Parker Avenue, Maplewood

 Saint Barnabas Medical Center, Livingston, NJ

 St. Hubert’s Animal Shelter

-St. Hubert’s is always looking for volunteers to help with animals, in the shop, at the front desk, and give tours of the facility.
+St. Hubert’s is always looking for volunteers to help staff clean, do laundry, walk dogs, socialize cats and help with community outreach efforts like free vaccine clinics in underserved communities.
 Volunteers are asked to do a regular 1-2 hour shift each week, for 6 months.
-There are also opportunities to foster a pet or become part of the pet therapy program.
+There are also opportunities to foster an animal.
 For more information, call (973) 377-2295 or visit their website at: www.sthuberts.org